eyurtsev/FlowCytometryTools/doc/source/tutorial.rst

 .. warning::

-    You have to install wxpython in order to use the GUI.
+    wxpython must be installed in order to use the GUI.
+(It may already be installed, so just try it out.)

-    Also, keep in mind that the GUI is still in early stages.
-Expect bugs.
+    Please note that there's no way to apply transformations through the GUI, so view samples through the view_interactively method.
+(Don't load new FCS files directly from the GUI, if you need those files transformed.)

 Plotting Gates
 +++++++++++++++++